On this page

 Is there treatment for people with these infections?

-Hepatitis C and syphilis can be cured with a short course of medications.
+- Hepatitis C and syphilis can be cured with a short course of medicines

 How would I know if I have any of these infections?